user4815162342/stew-cli/manual.md

 -   `updoc`: Changes the current working doc to the container of the current doc.

--   `glob <string>`: Turns a string containing pattern characters such as '\*' and '?' into a "Glob" object, which can be used by various commands to create a RegExp that matches against relative paths.
+-   `glob <string>`: *(Deprecated)* Turns a string containing pattern characters such as '\*' and '?' into a "Glob" object, which can be used by various commands to create a RegExp that matches against relative paths.
 Most commands which accept RegExp values as arguments will also accept these.
+However, these commands will generally accept string patterns, which will be compiled into a form that will match much more efficiently.
+Using this function is not recommended.

 -   `clear`: The project state maintains a cache of document properties.
 Use this command to clear that cache on the current project, in cases where an